-Kraft, Livingston County's second largest private sector employer completed a \$4.7 million expansion of its Lunchables product line in 2009 creating 50 new jobs.
-It continues to expand its Lunchables production.
-Barilla is constructing a small facility addition as the plant has exceeded its production capacity.
+Kraft, Livingston County's second largest private sector employer continues production of Lunchables and Cool Whip.
+Barilla has planned a small addition to their pasta manufacturing facility as the plant has exceeded its production capacity.
 Livingston County also is the location of the western hemisphere's largest rock salt mine operated by locally-owned American Rock Salt Company.
-American Rock Salt (ARS) directly employs 275-350 employees subject to significant seasonal fluctuations23.
+American Rock Salt (ARS) directly employs 275-350 employees subject to significant seasonal fluctuations.
 ARS has acquired a salt bagging operation from out of state and expanding its bagging operations at their Retsof location.

 Livingston County has partnered with Greater Rochester Enterprise (GRE), a public/private economic development partnership, to help market Livingston County for business location and growth.
-The Livingston County Development, comprised of the County's Economic Development Office, Industrial Development Agency and Local Development Corporation, continues to utilize its website to promote available sites and buildings for potential tenants/buyers (www.livingstoncountydevelopment.com).
+Livingston County Development, comprised of the County's Economic Development Office, Industrial Development Agency and Local Development Corporation, continues to utilize its website to promote available sites and buildings for potential tenants/buyers (www.livingstoncountydevelopment.com).
 The web site and sites & buildings inventory has been updated.